 The 2020 MLB season began July 23, although given what has transpired just within the baseball world since that point, it feels like it’s been a longer haul.
 That’s primarily due to a rash of team-centered COVID-19 outbreaks that at times seemed to threaten the viability of completing the season.
 To MLB’s credit, perseverance has won out, and all 30 teams continue on the path to wrapping up their regular season schedules.

 The MVP leaderboard at major sportsbooks has naturally changed quite a bit since the start of the season.
 We’ve had the usual array of both surprising and disappointing individual performances, just as with any other season.
-With the trade deadline now in the books and the conclusion of the 60-game sprint unbelievably already fast approaching, players don’t have much time left to make a case for their MVP candidacy.

 On this page, we look at the betting favorites and best longshot bets to win both the AL and NL MVP awards this season.
 Be sure to check the disclaimers at your sportsbook of choice.
 FanDuel Sportsbook states all teams must play 30-plus games for bets to stand..